HomeDing/homeding.github.io/elements/mqtt.md

 ## Publish and Subscribe to multiple topics

+Publishing and consuming values from multiple topics of a device or sensor is a common use-case.
 Using MQTT it is common to group all data from a sensor on the same node in the topic tree like:

 ``` txt
 publish 'outside/sensor/temperature' '24.00'